-I may reuse this strategy every season!
-Love thinking outside the “decor box” to restyle my home.
+I may reuse this strategy every season.
+I love thinking outside the decor box to restyle my home.

 Designer Tip #7: Use Blankets & Throws

-The power of a throw cannot be overestimated!
-I love to use them everywhere to add beauty, color, texture, detail.
+The power of a throw cannot be overestimated.
+I love to use them everywhere to add beauty, color, texture and detail.
 They are so versatile for decorating.
 In every room I lay them on furniture or keep them in baskets for easy access.
 My family uses our throws day and night.

 Shop some of my favorites below:

-Looking at these pictures of my family room can you notice all 7 designer tips employed in this space?
+Looking at these pictures of my family room can you notice all seven designer tips employed in this space?
 Do you remember them all?